TheNobleDev/PBT_Merkle_Dist/README.md

 1. Go to `step1_snapshot` folder
-2. Edit the following variables in the `snapshot.config.json` file: toBlock : the block for which snapshot is needed totalPBTToAllot : total number PBT to give to GNO holders
+2. Edit the following variables in the `snapshot.config.json` file: contractAddress : token address tokenType : "ERC20" or "ERC1155"
+	fromBlock : the start block for snapshot toBlock : the end block for snapshot totalPBTToAllot : total number PBT to give to GNO holders
 3. Run `npm install`
 4. Run `node index.js`